Apprenticeship Programs at CCM

 Q: Is this program completely virtual?

-A: No, the introductory course is almost completely virtual, but the main courses are completed on campus at County College of Morris.
+A: No, courses are completed on campus at County College of Morris.

 Q: Is this program hands-on?